dcunited001/dcunited001.github.io/_drafts/information-warfare.md

 headline: "Informational Territory > Sociohierarchical Territory > Economic Territory > Physical Territory"
 ---

+- borrow sections from the notes on clausewitz

 - how social technology platforms establish a cottage industry for SEO & social media, which effectively paywall access to information.